13 Boring Jobs That Make Work Feel Like Purgatory

 Some people yawn when they think of sitting in an office calculating the costs of risks for insurance companies.
 However, the employment of actuaries is expected to grow 22 percent between 2016 and 2026.5 So even though this career may sound dull, some people like the opportunities it presents and actually find it endlessly interesting.

 Possible alternative: Forensic accountant—$69K

-Maybe you'd be more intrigued if you examined financial records with an eye to uncovering evidence of criminal wrongdoing.
+Is accounting boring?
+Not if you're examining financial records with an eye to uncovering evidence of criminal wrongdoing.
 Forensic accountants play key roles in the investigation of fraud, bribery, and corruption allegations.
 They work closely with both law enforcement and legal professionals and often give witness testimony in court cases.